A Note from Films For Action (Last Updated 5/26):

-While we believe the film is worthy of a good critique, we don't support the campaign to have the film removed from Youtube, and we definitely don't support abusing copyright law (in a clear case of 'fair use') to accomplish that goal.
+While we believe the film is worthy of a good critique, we don't support the campaign to have the film removed from Youtube.

 Please join us in promoting critical engagement with the film.
 Our full statement is below:

 When Planet of the Humans first came out, we added it to the site before watching it because we trusted Michael Moore's track record of releasing quality films that are factually accurate.
 After we watched it, we had issues with the film but assumed it was factually accurate, since Michael knows his films will be rigorously fact-checked.

 While the film makes many important points, we are disheartened and dismayed to report that the film is also full of misinformation (1, 2, 3, 4, 5, 6, 7, 8) - so much so that for half a day (on April 24th) we removed the film from the site.

 When Josh Fox first contacted us to discuss the problems with the film, we were initially convinced by his argument to "retract" the film, as a journalist would do for a misleading article.
 Ultimately, we decided to put it back up because we believe media literacy, critique and debate is the best solution to the issues with the film.